|Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid Mushrooms > Clitocybula lacerata|

 by Michael Kuo

-With its streaked, gray-brown cap and its collybioid stature, Clitocybula lacerata looks like a small species of Megacollybia.
-However, the stem base of Clitocybula lacerata is not connected to white cords, its gills usually feature prominent cross-veins, and it differs microscopically (see below).
-Among other species of Clitocybula, it is distinguished by its comparatively large size, its tendency to grow gregariously or in loose (rather than dense) clusters, and microscopic details.
+With its streaked, gray-brown cap and its collybioid stature, Clitocybula lacerata almost looks like a small version of Megacollybia rodmani.
+However, the stem base of Clitocybula lacerata is not connected to white cords, its gills usually feature prominent cross-veins, and it differs microscopically (see below), especially in its amyloid spores.
+Among other species of Clitocybula, Clitocybula lacerata is distinguished by its comparatively large size, its tendency to grow gregariously or in loose (rather than dense) clusters, and microscopic details.

-Ecology: Saprobic; growing alone, scattered, gregariously, or in loose clusters on the wood of spruces, birches, and oaks (but often attached to buried wood and appearing terrestrial); summer and fall; fairly widely distributed in North America.
+Ecology: Saprobic; growing alone, scattered, gregariously, or in loose clusters on the wood of conifers and hardwoods (but often attached to buried wood and appearing terrestrial); summer and fall; originally described from what is now Slovenia; fairly widely distributed in Europe and North America.
+The illustrated and described collections are from Illinois.

-Stem: 1.5-5 cm long; up to 5 mm thick; more or less equal, or flared at the apex; bald; hollow; whitish to gray.
+Stem: 3–4 cm long; 2–5 mm thick; more or less equal, or flared at the apex; very finely hairy, or nearly bald; hollow; whitish to pale gray.

 Spore Print: White.